 Scholarly Papers Delivered↑ Back to Top

-“An Archive and Repertoire of Digital Humanities and Media Projects in the Performing Arts,” (roundtable) Humanities, Arts, Science, and Technology Alliance and Collaboratory, Tempe, AZ, May 2016.
+“An Archive and Repertoire of Digital Humanities and Media Projects in the Performing Arts,” (Roundtable) HASTAC Annual Conference, Tempe, AZ, 2016.

-“A Digital (N)Ethnographic Journey through the Roots and Routes of Boylesque,” Debating the Stakes in Theatre and Performance Scholarship, American Society for Theatre Researchers, Portland, OR, November 2015.
+“A Digital (N)Ethnographic Journey through the Roots and Routes of Boylesque,” Debating the Stakes in Theatre and Performance Scholarship, ASTR Annual Conference, Portland, OR, 2015.

-“A Hairy Chest In a Beaded Dress: Drag Striptease in Mainstream Burlesque in 1920’s and 1930’s Culture,” Marry the Night: Nightlife, Performance + Queer World Making, Association for Theatre in Higher Education Pre-Conference, Washington D.C., August 2012.
+“A Hairy Chest In a Beaded Dress: Drag Striptease in Mainstream Burlesque in 1920’s and 1930’s Culture,” Marry the Night: Nightlife, Performance + Queer World Making, LGBTQ Focus Group Pre-Conference, ATHE Annual Conference, Washington D.C., 2012.

 “What have I become, my sweetest friend?”
-Performance Remains, Global Presence: Memory, Legacy, and Imagined Futures, Association for Theatre in Higher Education, Chicago, August 2011.
+Performance Remains, Global Presence: Memory, Legacy, and Imagined Futures, ATHE Annual Conference, Chicago, 2011.

 “Material Girls: The Negotiation of Shame in the Material Culture of Contemporary Drag Queens,” The Urban Catwalk: Fashion and Street Culture, Yale University, New Haven, April 2011.

-“I Know We’re Not in Kansas: The Meaning of Space as a Radical Democratic Drag Intervention for Cultural Citizenship,” Crossroads Conference, Association for Cultural Studies Conference, Lingnan University, Hong Kong, June 2010.
+“I Know We’re Not in Kansas: The Meaning of Space as a Radical Democratic Drag Intervention for Cultural Citizenship,” Crossroads Conference, Association for Cultural Studies Annual Conference, Lingnan University, Hong Kong, 2010.

 “Unintentional Activism or Mere Entertainment?
-Contemporary Drag Performance in New York,” Misperformance: Misfiring, Misfitting, Misreading, Performance Studies International 15, Zagreb, Croatia, June 2009.
+Contemporary Drag Performance in New York,” Misperformance: Misfiring, Misfitting, Misreading, PSi Annual Conference, Zagreb, Croatia, 2009.